-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Telehealth Services (Non-Medicare covered) \$0 copay for each telehealth visit with Teladoc.
+Telehealth Services (Non-Medicare covered)

+\$0 copay for each telehealth visit with Teladoc.

 Our plan has partnered with Teladoc to provide additional virtual visit services, which include a virtual visit with a doctor over the phone or via the internet using a smart phone, tablet, or a computer.
-Certain types of visits may require internet and a cameraenabled device.
-Offered 24 hours a day, 7 days a week with board certified doctors.
-Covered services include general medical, behavioral health, and dermatology.
-Must use Teladoc doctors for this benefit.
-To find a provider and schedule and appointment, call 1-800-teladoc (835-2362) , 24 hours a day, 7 days a week.
+Certain types of visits may require internet and a camera-enabled device.

+- Offered 24 hours a day, 7 days a week with board certified doctors. - Covered services include general medical, behavioral health, and dermatology. - Must use Teladoc doctors for this benefit.

+To find a provider and schedule and appointment, call 1-800-teladoc (835-2362), 24 hours a day, 7 days a week.
 You can also visit Teladoc.com or use the Teladoc mobile app.

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Transportation services (Non- Medicare covered) III advanaa by ATDIO Haalib Dlaga agal a gaasin Our Plan has partnered with SafeRide to provide nonemergent health-related transportation trips.
+Transportation services (Non-Medicare covered)

+Our Plan has partnered with SafeRide to provide nonemergent health-related transportation trips.
 You must use SafeRide for this benefit to be covered.

-Health-related locations include inpatient facilities and medical centers.
-Rides may be provided by taxis, rideshare services, vans, and nonemergency medical transport as determined by our transportation partner.
-Uber and Lyft are part of the SafeRide network and subject to availability. related locations pian-approved neaitn- To schedule a ride or find out how many rides you have left for the year (ride balance), please call 1-888-617-0467 , Monday - Saturday, 6 a.m. to 6 p.m., local time, or online at atriohp.com.
-Rides should be scheduled at least 48 hours in advance.
-Rides scheduled less than 48 hours in advance are subject to availability.
-You must cancel rides at least 3 hours before the scheduled pick-up time.
-If not, the ride will be deducted from your annual ride balance.
-Trips are limited to 75 miles one-way unless approved by the plan.
+Health-related locations include in-patient facilities and medical centers.
+Rides may be provided by taxis, rideshare services, vans, and non-emergency medical transport as determined by our transportation partner.
+Uber and Lyft are part of the SafeRide network and subject to availability.

+To schedule a ride or find out how many rides you have left for the year (ride balance), please call 1-888-617-0467, Monday - Saturday, 6 a.m. to 6 p.m., local time, or online at atriohp.com.

+\$0 copay for up to 12 one-way trips every year to plan-approved healthrelated locations, however, any rides not scheduled using SafeRide must be authorized 72 hours in advance by ATRIO Health Plans and a receipt must be submitted to ATRIO Health Plans for reimbursement.
+All rides, both in and out of network count towards the same up to 24 oneway trips every year to plan-approved healthrelated locations

+Urgently needed services

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
+Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
 If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.
 Services must be immediately needed and medically necessary.
 Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network. \$65 copay for each Medurgently needed care is waived if you are admit within 24 hours for the ervices cost sharing is ted to the hospital
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.